 If you would rather watch a video on how you can customize the page, you can check it here:

 After making a few tweaks and changes to the widgets, my single product page looks like this.

 So far, we have the product page and the archive/shop page ready.
 Now we need to complete the rest of the pages.

-Let’s customize the page which a typical user sees after adding a product to the cart.
+Let’s customize the page that a typical user sees after adding a product to the cart.

 That’s right, the Cart page.

 To customize a WooCommerce cart page, we do not need to create an Elementor Page template.
 We can directly edit the WooCommerce cart page.

 Again, for this section, we will be using the Cart Page Styler of PowerPack addon.